INFJs hate conflicts.

 Both internal harmony and external harmony are important.
 I’ve been through a situation where I let the other person bullied me into doing something that I don’t want to do.
 It’s not a great feeling at all.
 I felt like a doormat when I chose to avoid conflict.
 Even though the next day, I was able to stand up for myself and reject the other person, the damage had already been done to my self-worth.

 It’s very important to be true to yourself and have integrity.
-If we continue to please others while a part of us feel resentment, not only do we sacrifice our integrity, we also create internal disharmony.
+If we continue to please others while a part of us feels resentment, not only do we sacrifice our integrity, we also create internal disharmony.
 Of course, we can blame the other party for inflicting pain on us and continue to be the victim in the situation.

 But I feel that the bigger issue here is that we need to learn to value ourselves.